OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:55

-And he stood and blessed all the assembly of Israel with a loud voice, saying,
+And he rose and blessed all the assembly of Israel with a loud voice, saying,

 ## 1 Kings 8:56